qiangyao1988/Self-supervised-Learning-Paper-Collections/README.md

 - **Adversarial Self-Supervised Contrastive Learning** [[Paper]](https://arxiv.org/pdf/2006.07589.pdf)
 [[Code]](https://github.com/Kim-Minseon/RoCL)<br>
 Descrption: This paper proposes a novel adversarial attack for unlabeled data, which makes the model confuse the instance-level identities of the perturbed data samples.
-Further, the authors present a self-supervised con trastive learning framework to adversarially train a robust neural network without labeled data, which aims to maximize the similarity between a random augmentation of a data sample and its instance-wise adversarial perturbation.
+Further, the authors present a self-supervised contrastive learning framework to adversarially train a robust neural network without labeled data, which aims to maximize the similarity between a random augmentation of a data sample and its instance-wise adversarial perturbation.

 - **A critical analysis of self-supervision, or what we can learn from a single image** [[Paper]](https://arxiv.org/pdf/1904.13132.pdf)